neverstopbuilding/sinatra-boilerplate/README.md

 > This is where you can plop your app's documentation :)

-##Boiler Plate Documentation
+##Sinatra Boilerplate Documentation
-The below should be universally applicable from the source `sinatra-boilerplate`
+The below should be universally applicable from the original [sinatra-boilerplate](https://github.com/neverstopbuilding/sinatra-boilerplate)

-Here is a Sinatra Boilerplate app that will let you get started developing something fast and do it in a clean test driven way.
+Here is a Sinatra Boilerplate app that will let you get started developing something fast and do it in a clean, test-driven way.
 This is a one stop shop.

 ###Features
 - RSpec and Rack::Unit test support with Capybara for web testing.
 - System and Unit tests organized and optimized.
-- Code quality managed by [Rubocop](https://github.com/bbatsov/rubocop)
+- Code quality managed by Rubocop
 - Assets packaged and Minified
 - Unit test coverage and Test reporting built in.
 - Zurb Foundation and Compass support fresh layouts.
-- Slim templating.
+- Slim templates.
 - Simple configuration.
-- Guard for fast development.
+- Guard with Live Reload for fast development.
 - Deploys to Heroku out of the box.

 ###Making It Your Own